karim7262/linkedin-assistant/README.md

 This project implements a web scraper for LinkedIn.
 Its purpose is to scrape links to job postings from last week,  including words/phrases given as an input parameter.

+This implementation uses the Implementation of Kirk Hunter's [linkedin-jobs-scraper](https://github.com/kirkhunter/linkedin-jobs-scraper
+) as the base.

 ## Configuration

 All relevant paramenters can be adjusted in query.json file with following fields: